 Tier 2 Data Center – Redundant Capacity

 Tier 2 data centers contain all of the capabilities of tier 1 facilities, but also include partial redundancy in the form of electrical backup generators, power components (e.g., UPS systems), and cooling equipment (e.g., chillers / pumps).
 This redundant infrastructure enables tier 2 data centers to undertake select maintenance opportunities, while providing an increased level of protection against IT process disruptions resulting from equipment failures.

 Similar to tier 1 facilities, tier 2 data centers rely on a single distribution path for power and cooling, which makes these facilities vulnerable to unexpected disruptions.

 Tier 2 data centers are commonly used by small- to medium-sized enterprises that want a cost-effective and more reliable option for their compute and storage needs.
-Typically, these enterprises use tier 2 facilities for data backup & recovery purposes, as well as non-mission critical functions.
+Typically, these organizations use tier 2 facilities for data backup and recovery purposes, as well as non-mission critical functions.

 Additionally, tier 2 data centers satisfy the requirements of customers who have connected together their data centers or can afford a reasonable amount of downtime (i.e., up to 22.7 hours annually).
-Frequently, tier 2-rated data centers are designed close to tier 3 standards, however, the operator may have chosen to reduce costs by fitting-out the facility at tier 2 levels for non-critical components.
+Frequently, a tier 2-rated data center is designed close to tier 3 standards, however, the operator may have chosen to reduce costs by fitting-out the facility at tier 2 levels for non-critical components.

 Tier 3 Data Center – Concurrently Maintainable